ruslylove/datastruct/lectures/lect-8-Recursions.md

 ```

-* This version makes only one recursive call per level, resulting in O(n) time complexity.
+* This version makes only one recursive call per level, resulting in $O(n)$ time complexity.

+---
+layout: two-cols
 ---

 ## Example: Drawing an English Ruler